-In addition to withdrawal symptoms, benzo detox most commonly also brings on rebound symptoms.
+In addition to withdrawal symptoms, benzo detox most commonly brings rebound symptoms.
 Rebound symptoms are the return of symptoms that may have been present at the start of taking the medication, and the symptoms may be heightened for a few days.
 This may include insomnia, anxiety, and stress.
-However, as the body regulates through the detox process, these symptoms will likely subside or reduce.
+However, as the body regulates through detox, these symptoms will likely subside or reduce.

 Duration of Withdrawal

 The half-life (time spent in the body after consumption) of a benzodiazepine varies by brand.
 Withdrawal symptoms from shorter-acting benzos begin sooner than those from longer-acting ones because it takes a shorter time for the drug to leave the user’s system.

 The first signs of withdrawal usually start within 6 to 8 hours for shorter-acting benzos and 24 to 48 hours for longer-acting benzos.
 Short-acting benzos are notable because of the intense and severe withdrawal symptoms people experience when they quit taking them.
 Long-acting benzos cause less intense withdrawal symptoms, and it takes longer for symptoms to start.

 Taking benzos more frequently, in higher doses, in more potent forms, and for a prolonged time, all increase the duration of withdrawal.
 In cases of mild addictions, it may take as little as seven days to overcome withdrawal symptoms.
 Other issues can take up to three months as the user is slowly weaned off the drug to prevent life-threatening withdrawal symptoms.